 Leave no Trace

-The month of January is a time to reflect on the previous year and think about how to make an impact in 2019!
-The city of Campbell River and region is a beautiful place to explore, there is an abundance of nature, making this spot an appealing one to visit.
-Our region is home to 5 Provincial Parks, an abundance of varied wildlife, beaches and trails.
+The city of Campbell River and the region is a beautiful place to explore, there is an abundance of nature, making this spot an appealing one to visit.
+Our region is home to 5 Provincial Parks, an abundance of varied wildlife, beaches, and trails.
 We love where we live and sharing all the amazing things to see and do in Campbell River.
 We also believe it is important to protect and preserve our environment so these places can be explored for generations.

-This year we have made it our New Year’s Resolution to become a Leave No Trace partner and help to educate locals and visitors alike.
+We have been a Leave No Trace partner since 2019 and work towards educating locals and visitors alike.
 To kick it off here is a friendly reminder of the 7 principles and how to practice them in the CR region.
 Share how you practice LNT in our beloved area using #DiscoverCampbellRiver

 1) Plan Ahead and Be Prepared